C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Example.md

 ## Experiments

 ### Experiment 1: Anionic polymerization of styrene

-### Experiment 2: Diblock bottlebrush synthesis and assembly

-### Experiment 3: Kinetic analysis of ROMP

-### Experiment 4: Simulation

-To show how the data schema can be implemented, we will go through the anionic synthesis of a polystyrene, polybutadiene block copolymer through sequential addition of monomers.
-We will describe the implementation from the perspective of the real world experiment timeline as that is likely to be the most intuitive workflow.

 The data schema begins with the definition of material nodes.
 These first material nodes are the ingredients for the process node.
 This will be secbuLi, styrene, and toluene in our example.
 These materials nodes will contain information